AWS HTTP API and Python based Lambda Integration¶

 A note about the Access Log Format: you can find all the fields available for use in the AWS documentation.
 I have loosely based the configuration on the Apache Common Log Format, but with some additional fields included.

-You will have to adapt the CodeUri to the path of your Lambda function.
+You will have to adapt the CodeUri

-Lambda Template (Python)
+Lambda Template (Python)¶

 The following Python code is rather long, but provides a good baseline for a template you can adapt to suite your needs: